Mesothelioma Cough

-What is a Mesothelioma Cough Like?
+What Is a Mesothelioma Cough Like?

-A cough is a common symptom of pleural mesothelioma that worsens as the cancer progresses.[1]
+A cough is a common symptom of pleural mesothelioma that worsens as cancer progresses.[1]
 Most mesothelioma patients with a cough experience a dry, persistent cough that goes on most of the time for weeks or months.

 Additionally, patients may have a wet, productive cough that brings up phlegm.
 Coughing up blood is also possible, especially as lung cancer or mesothelioma progresses.